UpEquity raises $25 million in equity and debt for its cash-pay mortgage lending service – TechCrunch

 They since relocated to Austin because of its booming housing market and relatively more relaxed regulatory environment.

 Ultimately, the pitch to customers is the ability to make an all-cash offer, which dramatically improves the likelihood of closing on a house.
-It’s a luxury that roughly 90 percent of Americans can’t afford, Herman said.
+It’s a luxury that roughly 90% of Americans can’t afford, Herman said.
 There’s no downside for selling homeowners, if a purchaser doesn’t end up buying the home then UpEquity owns the house.

 Of all of the 300 deals the company has done so far, only two have failed.